John J. Ford Jr.

-John J. Ford Jr. (March 5, 1924 – July 7, 2005) was an American numismatist from Hollywood, California known for his extensive collection of historical currency and medals.
+John Jay Ford Jr. (March 5, 1924 – July 7, 2005) was an American numismatist from Hollywood, California, known for his extensive collection of historical currency and medals.
 Ford largely collected American coinage, particularly U.S. colonial coins, medals, and obsolete U.S. and colonial currency.
 Ford was one of the premier experts in the field of numismatics, and it is estimated that the total value of his numismatic holdings was upwards of $55 million at the time of his death.

 Early life

 Ford was born in the city of Hollywood, California in 1924.
 Ford's father was a scientist and unsuccessful inventor who "lost all of his money in business failures" before taking his family to Queens, New York.

 Ford showed an interest in numismatics from a young age and began to actively collect coins in 1935 at the age of 10 or 11.
 One of the first pieces of his collection was a Confederate bill which he bought for 15 cents, which would go on to fetch $200 in auction when he sold it years later.
 He began working at Stack's Coin Shop in New York City in 1939, cataloging stamps for the store.
-Although he did not take on a full-time job at Stack's until 1942, Ford's career as a collector and trader began in 1941 when he began conducting auctions in his own name (8 such auctions took place from 1941–1950).
+Although he did not take on a full-time job at Stack's until 1942, Ford's career as a collector and trader began in 1941 when he began conducting auctions in his own name (8 such auctions took place from 1941 to 1950).

 After building a name for himself through small numismatic dealings, Ford was drafted into the United States Army and served as an army cryptographer during the Second World War.
 His numismatic career resumed when he returned, but not before he briefly worked in other industries.